donboulton666/bibwoe.com/src/content/posts/jew-who.md

 Parting of the Red sea, Water to Wine, any miracle besides healing = No Way.
 If that was true then why did not Jesus Just Blink the guards away while going to the Cross?
 Does not add up!

 My Son went to the Cross so his Angel Companion Mary could build Her church.
-Could have done that without martyrdom.
-The Trinity can not directly affect humanity or creation!
+Could not have done that without seeming martyrdom.

+> The Trinity can not directly affect humanity or creation!

 The Compilers of the Holy Bible discounted and have thrown away anything that could have been scripture by a women, even discounting Mary and her Angelic Virgin Birth.